abhijeetsharnagat/MITAOE-Hiring--page/README.md

 ## Our Mission

 The CodeChef Club of MITAOE is a vibrant community of passionate coders and programming enthusiasts.
-Our mission is to foster a collaborative and engaging environment where members can enhance their coding skills, explore new technologies, and participate in exciting coding competitions.
+Our mission is to foster a collaborative and engaging environment where members can enhance their coding skills, explore new technologies, and participate in different coding competitions.

 ## Project Overview